wasp-lang/web/docs/tutorials/todo-app/task-entity.md

      style={{ border: "1px solid black" }}
 />

 Click on the specific entity (we have only `Task` for now) and check out its fields!
-We don't have any data yet in our database, but we are about the change that.
+We don't have any data yet in our database, but we are about to change that.